-On April 1, CodeMIHS, an organization established by sophomore students Alan Bi and Christopher Elliot, will be hosting its first-ever coding competition in the Mercer Island High School commons.
+On April 1, CodeMIHS, an organization established by sophomore students Alan Bi and Chris Elliott, will be hosting its first-ever coding competition in the MIHS Commons.

-The founders of CodeMIHS, sophomores Christopher Elliot and Alan Bi, have both previously competed in and won programming competitions.
+The founders of CodeMIHS, Elliott and Bi, have both previously competed in and won programming competitions.
 However, after competing at a Microsoft coding contest, the two sophomores noticed a lack of representation from MIHS.

-“We didn’t see any MIHS students there,” said Elliot.
+“We didn’t see any MIHS students there,” Elliott said.

 After realizing this, the pair decided that they wanted to create a larger coding community at MIHS.
 It was this desire, to create a coding community at MIHS, that compelled the pair to found CodeMIHS.